rustls/rustls-ffi/README.md

 certificate compression support with `--features=cert_compression`.

 This is **disabled** by default.
-Enabling this feature will bring in additional dependencies (e.g. `zlib-rs`, `brotli`) and requires an MSRV of 1.75.
+Enabling this feature will bring in additional dependencies (e.g. `zlib-rs`, `brotli`) and requires a minimum Rust version of 1.75+.
 Once enabled support is handled transparently and no code changes are required in your application.

 ```bash
 cargo capi install                             # Without cert compression.